nshkrdotcom/vscode-extensions/copycoder_0_2/README.md

 ## Feedback and Contributions

-- File bugs or feature requests on our [GitHub repository](https://github.com/your-username/copycoder)
+- File bugs or feature requests.
-- For questions or feedback, reach out to us at [ZeroTrust@NSHkr.com]

 ## License